netconstructor/geocat-1/docs/eng/users/source/admin/harvesting/index.rst

 More about PQF Z3950 Queries
 ````````````````````````````

 PQF is a rather arcane query language.
 It is based around the idea of attributes and attribute sets.
-The most common attribute set used for geospatial metadata in Z3950 servers is the geo attribute set (which is an extension of the BIB-1 attribute set - see http://www.fgdc.gov/standards/projects/GeoProfile).
+The most common attribute set used for geospatial metadata in Z3950 servers is the GEO attribute set (which is an extension of the BIB-1 and GILS attribute sets - see http://www.fgdc.gov/standards/projects/GeoProfile).
 So all PQF queries to geospatial metadata Z3950 servers should start off with @attrset geo.

 The most useful attribute types in the geo attribute set are as follows: